 On this dayNov 02, 1920

-On Election Day, November 2, 1920, white mobs in Ocoee, Florida, began a campaign of terror and violence designed to stop Black citizens in Ocoee from voting that resulted in the deaths of dozens of Black people and the destruction of the Black community.
+On Election Day, November 2, 1920, white mobs in Ocoee, Florida, began a campaign of terror and violence designed to stop Black citizens in Ocoee from voting that resulted in the deaths of as many as 30 Black people and the destruction of the Black community.

-After seeking advice from an Orlando Judge, John Cheney, Mr. Norman again attempted to vote.
+After seeking advice from John Cheney, an Orlando judge, Mr. Norman again attempted to vote.
 This time, armed white men stationed at the polls immediately assaulted him.
 He fled to the nearby home of his friend and business associate, Julius “July” Perry.

 As word spread of Mr. Norman’s attempts to vote, a mob of white residents seeking to capture him and Mr. Perry surrounded and burned Mr. Perry’s home.
-Mr. Norman escaped, but the mob severely wounded Mr. Perry.
-He was arrested, taken to Orlando, and locked in the Orange County Jail.
+Mr. Norman escaped, but the mob severely wounded Mr. Perry who was arrested, taken to Orlando, and locked in the Orange County Jail.

 The next morning, a lynch mob took Mr. Perry from police custody, brutally beat him, and hanged him within sight of Judge Cheney’s home.
 His lifeless body was shot repeatedly.

-Over a two-day span, a mob of white Floridians killed dozens of Black people and burned 25 Black homes, two Black churches, and a masonic lodge in Ocoee.
+Over a two-day span, a mob of white Floridians killed as many as 30 Black people and burned 25 Black homes, two Black churches, and a masonic lodge in Ocoee.
 Estimates of the total number of Black Americans killed during the violence range from six to over 30.
 There is no adequate accounting of this violence because neither the government nor the newspapers at the time thought it was important to establish how many Black people were killed during the attack.

 The Ocoee Election Day Massacre represents one of the bloodiest days in American political history.
 Black survivors fled the community, never to return.
 The entire Black community of Ocoee was driven out within a year, forced to abandon or sell land and homes they owned.
 No Black Americans resided in the City of Ocoee for the following 60 years.

-As part of the Equal Justice Initiative's Community Remembrance Project, in June 2019, EJI staff joined hundreds of community members, including Mr. Perry’s descendants, in downtown Orlando to unveil a historical marker honoring July Perry and the victims of the Ocoee Election Day Massacre.
+As part of the Equal Justice Initiative's Community Remembrance Project, in June 2019, EJI staff joined hundreds of community members, including Mr. Perry’s descendants, in downtown Orlando to unveil a historical marker honoring him and the other victims of the Ocoee Election Day Massacre.

 About EJI